MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/style-site.md

 ## Theme mapping

 Each color on the palette maps to a specific element on the page.
 The preset theme consists of nine colors and three slots for user-selected colors.
-If you customize elements, the mapping isn't correct unless the theme is reset.
+If you customize elements, the mapping isn't correct until the theme is reset.

 To add a new color or to change an existing color, select the plus sign (**+**) in the color palette and choose your color using the color picker, hexadecimal value, or RGB values.